All you should know about Ola’s largest factory in the world being set up in Tamil Nadu

 Ola Electric-the EV arm of Ola raised around USD 400 million in funding from Tiger Global, Matrix India, Tata Sons Chairman Emeritus Ratan Tata and others.

-The plant will cater to the customers around the world including Europe, Asia and Latin America.
+The plant will cater to customers around the world including Europe, Asia and Latin America.